 15. Make a backdrop for an accent piece

 Use your decking ideas as an integral part of your garden's backdrop, by working them into a bold color scheme.
 Here, narrow, pale boards are juxtaposed with the dark-colored wall, yet cohesion is maintained by the lines following the same direction.

-Together, they provide the perfect setting for the focal piece of this area – an oversized, bright red lamp from Nest.
-A minimal seating set finishes this bold look perfectly.
+Together, they provide the perfect setting for the focal piece of this area – an oversized, bright red lamp.
+A minimal seating set finishes this striking look perfectly.

 16. Create a deck for small spaces

 Small deck ideas can make just as much impact as larger decked areas, and building a deck can be an easy-to-achieve method to create a level area in a small garden.

 If your deck’s small, take a lead from this design and build benches in.
 It will allow you to fit in more seating than you could with individual chairs and you can ensure it’s comfortable by adding seat pads and cushions.

 Team with a garden table and everyone can reach their drinks.
 Outdoor paint will complete the deck design.